sivannachum/AlgorithmsPortfolio/Java/UnitTests/readme.txt

 The GraphEdgeList can be initialized by reading a graph from a file and can be converted to a GraphAdjList.
 The GraphAdjList has functionality to figure out a path through the graph that traverses each edge exactly once in each direction.
 This is to solve the problem of efficient garbage collection.
 Note that this problem assumes the graph is connected.
-There is also a class called AllEdgesPathMain which can be run to interact with the graph classes.
+There is also a class called AllEdgesPathMain in the Demos folder which can be run to interact with the graph classes.
 It requires the name of a file from which to read a graph and the name of a file to which to write the path that traverses each edge exactly once in each direction.

-Kruskal folder:
+Kruskal folder (extra credit):
 GraphEdgeList undirected weighted graph representation.
 The GraphEdgeList can be initialized by reading a graph from a file and has functionality to figure out the minimum spanning tree using Kruskal's algorithm.
+Note that this problem assumes the graph is connected.
 There is also a class called KruskalMain in the Demos folder which can be run to interact with the graph class.
 It requires the name of a file from which to read a graph and a folder path to which to write the minimum spanning tree edges.

-Prim folder:
+Prim folder (extra credit):
 GraphEdgeList and GraphAdjList undirected weighted graph representations.
 The GraphEdgeList can be initialized by reading a graph from a file and can be converted to a GraphAdjList.
 The GraphAdjList has functionality to figure out the minimum spanning tree using Prim's algorithm.
+Note that this problem assumes the graph is connected.
 There is also a class called PrimMain in the Demos folder which can be run to interact with the graph classes.
 It requires the name of a file from which to read a graph and a folder path to which to write the minimum spanning tree edges.